jundalisay/spblist/content/en/research/sarkar/idea/chapter-05.md

 ## Perception

-Whenever the outgoing quantum-perceptions carrying mental force:
+The outgoing quantum-perceptions carrying mental force can:

+1. Get reflected

-- gets reflected, the objects come within our scope of sensation, perception and conception.
+In this case, the objects come within our scope of sensation, perception and conception.

+2. Get refracted

-- gets refracted, the objects **partially** come within our scope of sensation, etc.
+In this case, the objects **partially** come within our scope of sensation, etc.

-- are neither reflected nor refracted or when there is little reflection or refraction, the objects do not come within the scope of our feeling.
+3. Get neither reflected nor refracted or get little reflection or refraction.

+In this case, the objects do not come within the scope of our feeling.

 **The correctness of perception depends on many factors.**